ankigupt0000/solution-to-ahh/Lavel2/h264/readme.md

 The script should run on windows environment having ffmpeg and py (python v3) interpreter in path.
-There is a shell script which does all the stuff.
-System should have enough memory so that program running can hold fill h264 video at a time.
+There is a batch script which does all the stuff.
+System should have enough memory so that python program running can hold fill h264 video at a time.
 Final mp4 will be available in output folder.

 I was able to convert the whole "20140726_040000_ps.h264" file to single mp4 thorugh ffmpeg.